NoHaitch/Tubes1_SanssKuy/README.md

 Our Bot uses a greedy algorithm mainly based on greedy by path.
 Currently, our Algorithm in priority are:
 1. If the time left is less than the distance to the base, then the bot will go to the base
 2. If the Enemy is within one move, then the bot will attack it, unless the enemy is in it's base
 3. If the bot's inventory is full, it will go to the base to deposit the diamonds
 4. If the bot's inventory is half full but the base is near, deposit the diamonds
 5. Go to the nearest diamond if inventory space is more than equal to 2
 6. Go to the nearest blue diamond that is within 2 moves, if the bot's inventory is not full
 7. If no diamonds are found, and the bot's inventory is not empty, then it will go to the base
-8. If no diamonds are found and the bot's inventory is empty, then it will go to the diamond button
+8. If no diamonds are found and the bot's inventory is empty, then it will go to the diamond button diamond button

 <!-- OPTIONAL LINK OR REFERENCE -->
 <!-- <p align="center">